Did you like our previous blog about domain hijacking? Let’s see if you know all the HTTP codes now.

 422 Unprocessable Entity: The request was well-formed but was unable to be followed due to semantic errors.

-425 Too Early: The server is unwilling to risk processing a request that might be replayed, typically used with the HTTP/2 feature of “Early Data.”
+425 Too Early: Indicates that the server is unwilling to risk processing a request that might be replayed.

-426 Upgrade Required: The client should switch to a different protocol specified in the Upgrade header field.
+426 Upgrade Required: The client should switch to a different protocol.

-428 Precondition Required: The origin server requires the request to be conditional, typically used to prevent “the Lost Update” problem in HTTP PUT operations.
+428 Precondition Required: The origin server requires the request to be conditional.

-429 Too Many Requests: The user has sent too many requests in a given amount of time, exceeding the rate limits imposed by the server.
+429 Too Many Requests: The user has sent too many requests in a given amount of time.

-431 Request Header Fields Too Large: The server refuses to process the request because the header fields are too large.
+431 Request Header Fields Too Large: The server is unwilling to process the request because its header fields are too large.

-500 Internal Server Error: This is a generic error message when an unexpected condition was encountered, and no more specific message is suitable.
+500 Internal Server Error: This is a generic error message when an unexpected condition is encountered, and no specific message is suitable.

-502 Bad Gateway: When acting as a getaway, the server received an invalid response.
+502 Bad Gateway: The server received an invalid response when acting as a getaway.

 503 Service Unavailable: The server is currently overloaded or down for maintenance.